Autor: Hendriks, Willy

 Verlag: New in Chess

 International Master Willy Hendriks (1966) has been working as a chess trainer for over 25 years.
-Inspired by recent developments in the cognitive sciences, he challenges the conventional wisdom in chess instruction.
+His acclaimed bestseller Move First, Think Later won the English Chess Federation Book of the Year Award.

 432 Seiten, kartoniert, 1.
 Auflage 2020